CptJPancakes/VA_PODCAST_2/README.md

 VA_PODCAST is a simple local media dashboard designed to answer: "What's worth talking about today?"

-The project is intentionally started as a GUI-first application.
-The goal is to establish the exact dashboard structure the future collection and ranking logic will feed.

 ## What this project includes

 - A Flask app that serves the dashboard locally